Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 ### the absolute worst fear for even a level three PI

+## Chapter 14 Bank Accounts and Money Transfers

+### unintended consequences

+### your personal bank account

+Since this book is about privacy measures rather than tax evasions, you need have no secrets from the government.

+### use a nominee

+### rubber signature stamps

+### print your own checks

+### or, no bank account at all

+### another good reason to pay cash

+### untraceable money transfers

+Use the postal service to mail the cash.

+#### how to invisibly transfer #25,000

+Obtain fifty business-size (#10) envelopes and the same number of first-class postage stamps.
+Pick up a magazine with lots of small picturres and price lists in the back (in particular, photography magazines are ideal).
+Into each envelope insert five $100 bills.
+Wrap then in one page from the magazine.
+This will weight fourteen grams, whcih is just half an ounce.
+If possible, mail the envelopes from various locations over a period of days or weeks and--if available--to multiple address.
+Remember, use normal first-class maiil.
+Even with the cost of stamps and envelopes, this will not cost you than $25.
+(I recommend you not to register the envelopes.
+That might attract too much attention.)

+#### mailing money overseas

+Remember you may be considers as "structuring", which is illegal.

+> Note by myself: nowdays, it is not possible to send money
+> via postal service.

+### *hawala* banking

+The *hawala* system has been under attack since 9/11 and by the time you read this it may be illegal in many countries.
+However, it does make for interesting conversations among friends.
+Beyond that, proceed at your own risk.

+### how not to have a secret account revealed

+- Use a different bank.
+- Given a ghost address when you open the account.
+- List a secret voice-mail number that only you can access.

 ## Some thoughts

 - It is said that a Vanuatu PR only costs less than 100,000 USD.
 Maybe this is